-The Key audit matter How the matter was addressed in our audit As at 31 December 2018, the carrying value of investment property held by the Fund was SR 1,346 Million.
-Our audit procedures in response to the assessed risk of material misstatement in valuation of investment properties comprised of: investment properties comprised of: Obtained an understanding of the management processes for identification, and mitigation of valuation risk; Performed test of details on the costs capitalized and ensured that all costs are appropriately capitalized; Assessed the process followed by the Fund for the assessment of impairment indicators and recoverable amount determination during the year ended December 31, 2018.
-Assessed the Fund Manager's determination of the following: The factors considered by the Fund in impairment indicator assessment; and The factors considered by the Fund in impairment indicator assessment; and The basis used for the identification of cash generating units ('CGU'), which is the level at which recoverable amount assessment prepared by the Fund using valuation reports prepared by independent valuers and assessed the model, assumptions and estimates used in the calculation of fair values less cost of disposal ('fair value') and value in use ('VIU').
-Assessed the key assumptions and estimates used, including discount rate, exit yield rate, annual rental income, operating expenditure and occupancy.
-Performed sensitivity analysis, including assessment of the effect of reasonably possible increases the in discount rate and operating expenditures on the forecasted cash flows to evaluate the impact.
-Compared the recoverable amount of each CGU with its carrying value. disclosures, including disclosures of key assumptions and judgements.
+How the matter was addressed in our audit

+Our audit procedures in response to the assessed risk of material misstatement in valuation of investment properties comprised of:

+- Obtained an understanding of the management processes for identification, and mitigation of valuation risk; - Performed test of details on the costs capitalized and ensured that all costs are appropriately capitalized; - Assessed the process followed by the Fund for the assessment of impairment indicators and recoverable amount determination during the year ended December 31, 2018. - Assessed the Fund Manager's determination of the following: - The factors considered by the Fund in impairment indicator assessment; and - The basis used for the identification of cash generating units ('CGU'), which is the level at which recoverable amounts are determined. - Assessed the recoverable amount assessment prepared by the Fund using valuation reports prepared by independent valuers and assessed the model, assumptions and estimates used in the calculation of fair values less cost of disposal ('fair value') and value in use ('VIU'). - Assessed the key assumptions and estimates used, including discount rate, exit yield rate, annual rental income, operating expenditure and occupancy.
+Performed sensitivity analysis, including assessment of the effect of reasonably possible increases the in discount rate and operating expenditures on the forecasted cash flows to evaluate the impact. - Compared the recoverable amount of each CGU with its carrying value. - Evaluated the financial statement disclosures, including disclosures of key assumptions and judgements.

-To the Unitholders of AIAhli REIT Fund (1) (continued)
+To the Unitholders of AlAhli REIT Fund (1) (continued)